umijs/mako/CONTRIBUTING.md

 ## Project Structure

-> Deprecated: documentation is out of date.
+> Deprecated: documentation is out of date, please refer to the source code for details.

 There are 1 crate, 1 mixed (as crate and npm package at the same time) entity and 1 npm package in this project.